RA9/help-odc-group-2/README.md

 - Heroicons - For the icons
 - Google Fonts - For the fonts

+### Tasks
+  - **Due Friday, 2nd of December 2022**
+      - Add their info to the readme and create a pull request
+      - Design the mockup using figma

 ### Meet The Team
 Princess B. Washington - [@princesswG](https://www.github.com/princesswG)